Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/collision/collision.md

 Now, certain that we are going to proceed, we can add all the objects.
 Again, what we do differs if an object is new to us or we have seen (part) of it before.

 For an old object, we alter the skyline so that it is *at least as high as* the height of the old object for its extended range.
 We do this *before* adding the new objects.
 We can be certain that this place is free *if we add all old objects before all new*.
 A box extended off a current carriage will necessarily extend at least to the very edge of the current carriage (this is a requirement of style scripts).
 As mentioned above, we don't allow bridging updates (and this is why), so it can be considered to have "reserved" the space in any unknown carriages out to infinity unless we later find out otherwise.
-By setting th minimum height of the skyline out to its expanded range we call in this reservation if necessary.
+By setting the minimum height of the skyline out to its expanded range we call-in this reservation if necessary.
 When this is done, new objects can be added.

 A new object is simple, it is just added to the skyline like when we build the algorithm from scratch.